 Recent research in England has shown that the policy of allocating an increasing proportion of NHS resources to deprived areas led to a decline in inequalities in mortality from causes amenable to healthcare.
-This has contributed to a decline in the gap in mortality between the North and the rest of England.23 However a large gap still remains indicating that there is substantial scope for health services to further Changes to the way NHS resources are allocated, including the abolition of the previous 'health inequalities' policy, mean that cuts in funding are hitting the poorest areas hardest reduce inequalities in amenable mortality in England.
+This has contributed to a decline in the gap in mortality between the North and the rest of England.
+However a large gap still remains indicating that there is substantial scope for health services to further reduce inequalities in amenable mortality in England.
 There is still evidence indicating that for some health services there is an 'inverse care law' whereby 'the availability of good medical care tends to vary inversely with the need for it in the population served.'
 Systematic reviews have concluded that whilst in the UK there is evidence of reasonably equitable access to primary health care by different socioeconomic groups, there is also evidence of the over-use of specialist hospital services by more affluent groups.
-155,156

 Although the NHS has clearly prevented some health inequalities, some of the principles that made this possible are now under threat.
 Expenditure on the NHS as a whole has increased each year since its establishment.
 This trend accelerated between 1999 and 2009.
-157 Since then, as a result of the Government's austerity policy, for the first time in its history, the amount of money available to the NHS per head of population has declined (see figure 27).
+Since then, as a result of the Government's austerity policy, for the first time in its history, the amount of money available to the NHS per head of population has declined (see figure 27).
 This coupled with rising demand largely due to an ageing population, is putting the NHS under huge strain.
 It is compromising its capacity to provide a comprehensive health service free at the point of use.
 Changes to the way NHS resources are allocated, including the abolition of the previous 'health inequalities' policy, mean that cuts in funding are hitting the poorest areas hardest.

-158 evidence that such developments would increase health inequalities.
+These constraints on funding have prompted some commentators to suggest that user-charges should be introduced for some core services such as seeing a GP, but to date the British Medical Association has opposed this change to funding.
+There is strong evidence that such developments would increase health inequalities.
 For example, The Wanless Report presented evidence that charges can not only discourage people from seeking treatment, but can also direct people to other parts of the healthcare system that do not make charges or cause them to delay until treatment is more urgent and expensive.
-There is also no evidence that changing the mix of funding for health care increases productivity or reduces overall expenditure, and it is likely that increasing the routes of funding from households to providers will limit the potential for commentators to suggest that user-charges should be introduced for some core services such as seeing a GP, but to date the British Medical Association has opposed this change to funding.159 There is strong
+There is also no evidence that changing the mix of funding for health care increases productivity or reduces overall expenditure, and it is likely that increasing the routes of funding from households to providers will limit the potential for cost containment and actually be inflationary.